 What the Ranking Does Not Show

-View Adelaide in the dashboard → Free preview · every bedroom count and property type
+View Christie Downs in the dashboard → Free preview · every bedroom count and property type

 For full per-suburb filtering and saved scenarios, $25 24-hour access.
 Get access

-The top-ranked Adelaide suburb at 4.4% sits above the South Australia median of 4.0% and the Australian national median of 4.0%.
-The city-median yield of 2.8%, by contrast, is well below both benchmarks, which is exactly what you would expect from a capital-city council area dominated by premium freestanding houses and heritage stock.
-Adelaide's yield ranking rewards investors willing to step out of the blue-chip core; the trade-off is capital growth exposure, which is why premium-market investors are often willing to accept a 2.8% running yield in exchange for the appreciation thesis the inner city and foothills carry.
+The top-ranked Christie Downs suburb at 4.5% sits above the South Australia median of 4.0% and the Australian national median of 4.0%.
+The city-median yield of 3.7%, by contrast, sits well below the top-yielding suburbs above, which is exactly what you would expect from a capital-city council area dominated by premium freestanding houses and heritage stock.
+Christie Downs's yield ranking rewards investors willing to step out of the blue-chip core; the trade-off is capital growth exposure, which is why premium-market investors are often willing to accept a 3.7% running yield in exchange for the appreciation thesis the inner city and foothills carry.

 Negative Gearing and Depreciation Can Tip the After-Tax Ranking